Undergraduate Students | Academic Integrity

 1. Records of hearings regarding academic dishonesty resulting in a finding of not responsible will be maintained in the Office of the Provost until the end of the academic year in which the finding is made at which time they may be destroyed.

-2. Records of actions resulting in a finding of responsible and sanctions other than suspensions or dismissals are maintained for seven academic years following the date the finding is made at which time they may be destroyed.
+2. Records of actions resulting in an acceptance of or finding of responsible and sanctions other than suspensions or dismissals are maintained for seven academic years following the date the finding is made at which time they may be destroyed.

-3. Records of actions resulting in a finding of responsible and a sanction of suspensions or dismissals are maintained indefinitely.
-A notation of suspension or dismissal is reflected on the student’s official University academic record (transcript) maintained by the Office of the University Registrar.
+3. Records of actions resulting in an acceptance of or finding of responsible and a sanction of suspension or dismissal are maintained indefinitely.
+A notation of suspension or dismissal is reflected on the student’s official University academic record (transcript) maintained by the Office of the University Registrar, including if a period of suspension is waived or a dismissal is held in abeyance.

 Graduation